-A. Non-habitable structures on property must be painted to match primary buildings and must be structurally sound.

-- B. Laundry facilities must be provided on the basis of one washer and dryer for every ten dwelling units, consistent with CTCAC requirements(as apply to the project).
+- A. Non-habitable structures on property must be painted to match primary buildings and must be structurally sound. - B. Laundry facilities must, at a minimum, be consistent with CTCAC requirements-be provided on the basis of one washer and dryer for every ten dwelling units_for family housing and one for every 15 units for senior and special needs projects-(as apply to the project).
 Ten percent of the total number of washer/dryers must be ADA-accessible machines (unless the ADA units contain their own laundry facilities).
 If the project is more than 20 units, then 1 set of ADA accessible laundry machines must be provided.
 Solid surface countertops will be required within laundry rooms and countertops shall meet all ADA requirements. - C. Laundry facilities must be provided on the basis of one washer dryer for every ten units, consistent wit the TCAC requirements.
-If a project is more that 20 units, then 1 set of ADA accessible laundry machines must be provided - D-C. Public pools areas will-shall have a self-closing gate(s).
+If a project is more that 20 units, then 1 set of ADA accessible laundry machines must be provided - Public pools areas will shall have a self-closing gate(s).
 Fences and gates at pool areas shall meet applicable current codes and standards.
 Joints between coping and concrete deck shall be appropriately caulked.
 Existing pools shall have no cracks in plaster or tile grout joints.
 The Developer is responsible for ensuring pool and surroundings meet all applicable current codes and standards.
-If a project contains two or more pools, at least one must remain following rehabilitation. - In the case of new construction or substantial upgrade to existing pool, a handicap chair lift is the minimum requirement.
+If a project contains two or more pools, at least one must remain following rehabilitation.

+In the case of new construction or substantial upgrade to existing pool, a handicap chair lift is the minimum requirement.
 The pool will meet applicable standards and codes.